 Main meals vary depending on where you are.
 On the coast you'll find lots of fresh fish and seafood on the menu while inland either meat (lamb is the most popular) or vegetables are served with rice, grains or bread.

 The Turkish are very fond of their desserts, which are often extremely sweet.
 Baklava is a national speciality: pastry and nuts soaked in honey.

 Dairy products are also important in Turkish cuisine.
-Yoghurt can supplement most meat dishes and a salted yoghurt drink is a popular accompaniment to kebabs.
+Yogurt can supplement most meat dishes and a salted yogurt drink is a popular accompaniment to kebabs.
 There are many varieties of cheeses produced in Turkey, many of which are from sheep’s milk, rather than cow's.